Coronavirus: Quebec deaths climb to 94, shutdown of province extends until May

 The epicenter of the outbreak in the province remains Montreal, accounting for 3,713 of the 7,944 cases in Quebec.

-Montreal has seen a significant number of cases in Côte-Des-Neiges—Notre-Dame-De-Grâce with 323, LaSalle with 170 and Côte-Saint-Luc with 169 — the most affected areas on the Island according to Friday’s numbers.
+Montreal has seen a significant number of cases in Côte-Des-Neiges—Notre-Dame-De-Grâce with 323, LaSalle with 170 and Côte-Saint-Luc with 169 — the most affected areas on the Island according to Saturday’s numbers.

 Not too far behind, the boroughs of Rosemont–La Petite Patrie are at 166 and Plateau-Mont-Royal at 156.